-For many vegan entrepreneurs, ABC’s hit reality show, Shark Tank, has become more than just a source of entertainment—it’s a significant source of income.
-Thanks to vegan-friendly “Sharks” such as billionaire investor Mark Cuban, the deals made on this show have been pivotal to these plant-based endeavors.
-Even those who walked away from a deal have benefited from the show’s exposure, such as that of vegan fried chicken sensation Atlas Monroe and cookie dough queen Sabeena Ladha of DEUX.
-Based on a significant amount of binge-watching and interviews with these vegan companies, plus Cuban himself, here are the 14 best vegan Shark Tank deals of all time (in no particular order).
+For many vegan entrepreneurs, ABC’s hit reality show, Shark Tank, has become more than just a source of entertainment—it’s a significant source of revenue.
+Thanks to vegan-friendly “sharks” such as billionaire investor Mark Cuban, the deals made on this show have been pivotal to these plant-based endeavors.
+Even those who walked away from a deal have benefited from the show’s exposure, such as that of vegan fried chicken sensation Atlas Monroe and cookie dough queen Sabeena Ladha of Deux.
+Based on a significant amount of binge-watching and interviews with these vegan companies, plus Cuban himself, here are the 16 best vegan Shark Tank deals of all time (in no particular order).

 In today’s economy, you need to spend money to make money.
 There’s equipment to purchase, packaging and ingredients to buy, marketing dollars to consider, food safety and certifications to obtain, and so much more that requires funding.
 Even the smallest step into the business world—such as a single stall at a local farmers’ market—costs a few hundred dollars.

 This financial hurdle is why many brands look to investors.
 Starting a business is a lot to shoulder financially, and some startup costs are impossible to front using personal credit cards, life savings, or generous friends and family.

 Some vegan brands look to crowdsourcing campaigns like Kickstarter, Indiegogo, or Start Engine; others cold-email vegan venture capital firms like Stray Dog Capital or Blue Horizon; and others pour over pitch decks for individual investors.

 An appearance on Shark Tank is a truly unique opportunity to secure not only a valuable investment, but a key marketing opportunity unparalleled by other forms of fundraising.

 Here are 16 vegan brands that pitched the Sharks.